Previous

 Rhinoceroses have existed since prehistoric times.
 Forty years ago, there were still 100,000.
 From 2007 to 2017, 8,273 rhinoceroses were poached in South Africa, which is about three per day.

 Worldwide, there are now fewer than 13,000 rhinoceroses left.
-A kilo of rhinoceros horn costs 30,000 euros and is more expensive than gold.
+A kilogram of rhinoceros horn costs 30,000 euros and is more expensive than gold.
 There are people in China and Vietnam who believe that horn (or keratin/nail) possesses magical and healing powers.
 However, this has never been scientifically proven.

 Specifications